TomfromBerlin/Debian-Pihole-Unbound/README.md

 nameserver 127.0.0.1
 ```

 The first line tells us that this is a generated file.
-A change in content does not remain.
+Content changes does not remain.
 But we see, the port address is not specified here.
 Therefore it must be included in dhcpcd.conf so that it is advertised to Pi-hole in conjunction with the IP address 127.0.0.1.
-We do not use the other IP address, since this is the address for localhost and we don't want Pi-hole to look for the nameserver elsewhere in the home network.

 As a reminder: at the moment this role still has the Fritzbox and it asks DNS.Watch if it doesn't know the requested address itself.
 But we want to change that, so lets continue.

 #### /etc/resolvconf.conf